-Controls the Chat, Standalone Messaging and Geolocation PUSH service behaviour when the cellular data switch is switched off.
+Controls the Chat, Standalone Messaging, Geolocation PUSH and Chatbot Communication (including Chatbot Directory access, Chatbot Information Retrieval and control of anonymization) service behaviour when the cellular data switch is switched off.

 The parameter is only applicable in case the Chat or Standalone services are supported.
 It will not be instantiated otherwise.